Updated 2/15/2021. Originally published 12/26/2016.

 Who signs that approval for the money you receive for the work you contribute to the business and its customers?

 Why?
-If you can’t communicate effectively, you will find it difficult to perform your assigned work duties and become productive.
+If you cannot communicate effectively, you will find it difficult to perform your assigned work duties and become productive.
 There are ways to change your approach with your boss and improve the working relationship.
-Some tips include:
+Tips include:

-Don’t view it as a difficult conversation but as an opportunity to have an open discussion and to learn.
+Do not view it as a difficult conversation.
+View it as an opportunity to have an open discussion and to learn.
 Assess your boss’s intention.
-You may feel belittled or intimidated but be cautious about assuming that this is your boss’ intention.
+You may feel belittled or intimidated, however, be cautious about assuming that this is your boss’ intention.

-Strong people have far more weaknesses that they have strengths.
-Figure out where your boss excels and tap into those skills when they are most useful.
+Strong people have weaknesses as well as strengths.
+Identify where your boss excels and tap into those skills.
 Ask your manager for tips about the skills that you admire.

 Ask for suggestions on how to improve your skills in that preferred area.
 Tie that skill to the team’s success or the best interest of the customers.

-Your boss may prefer conversation via text, email or in person.
+Your boss may prefer conversation via text, email, or in person.
 Adapt to the preferred method to promote effective communication.
 Whatever method you select, try to practice using concise, clear, and direct language.
 Prepare your communication in advance.
 Compare the results that you get when you use one method or another.
-Then use the most effective method.
+Use the most effective method.

 Your communication ability depends on your listening skills.
 Ask questions.
 Focus on what your boss is saying.
 Avoid preparing your response while your manager is speaking – listen actively, and then respond.

-Change Tip: Select one of the above ideas and actively test for thirty days.
+Select one of the above ideas and actively test for thirty days.
 Measure the results.
 Then next month, add another tip.
 Repeat.
-Evaluate your working relationship, and adjust where needed.
-Drop what isn’t working, and focus on the activities that are successful.
+Evaluate your working relationship and adjust where needed.
+Drop what isn’t working, and focus on the successful activities.